TechnologyClassroom/dice-mechanic-datapacks/README.md

 3R is the Reputation score for Player 3.

-## How to analyze data generated in datapacks
+## How to analyze data generated in data packs

 Download and extract a data pack for example data.

 Ways to view and analyze the data:

 * A plain text editor can also view the files quickly.
 * The csv files can be opened with popular spreadsheet software such as LibreOffice Calc, Google Sheets, or Microsoft Excel.